keyhan-azarjoo/GitAction-C--NumberToString/README.md

 Push your changes to the main branch, and Git Actions will automatically trigger the workflow defined in your YAML file.

 Monitor the execution of your workflow on GitHub to ensure that your build and tests run successfully.

-Check out this simple sample of implementing Git Actions for a C# .NET project:
-Link.

 Start automating your workflow today and enjoy smoother and more reliable deployments! 🛠️💻